Enhanced group analysis and conservation laws of variable coefficient reaction-diffusion equations with power nonlinearities: Similarity solutions

 It means that the algebras are isomorphic to the algebra $\mathfrak{g}_2\oplus\mathfrak{g}_1$ being the direct sum of the two-dimensional non-Abelian Lie algebra~$\mathfrak{g}_2$ and the one-dimensional Lie algebra~$\mathfrak{g}_1$.
 An optimal set of subalgebras of~$\mathfrak{g}_2\oplus\mathfrak{g}_1$ can be easily constructed with application of a standard technique~\mbox{\cite{Olver1986,Ovsiannikov1982}}.
 Another way is to take the set from~\cite{Patera&Winternitz1977}.
 (In this paper optimal sets of subalgebras are listed for all three- and four-dimensional algebras.)
 The used optimal set consists~of

 where $\mu$ and $\nu$ are arbitrary constants.

 Lie reduction to algebraic equations can be made only with the first two-dimensional subalgebra; the second one does not satisfy the transversality condition~\cite{Olver1986}.
-The corresponding ansatzes and reduced algebraic equations have the form.
+The corresponding ansatzes and reduced algebraic equations have the form

 Here $C$ is an unknown constant to be found.
-The reduced equations are compatible and have non-trivial (non-zero) solutions only for some values of~$\sigma$ and, moreover, become identities for these values of~$\sigma$.
+The reduced equations are compatible and have nontrivial (nonzero) solutions only for some values of~$\sigma$ and, moreover, become identities for these values of~$\sigma$.
 As a result, the following stationary solutions are constructed:

 Here $C$ is an arbitrary constant.
 These solutions can be also obtained with step-by-step reductions with respect to one-dimensional subalgebras.

 The ansatzes and reduced equations corresponding to the one-dimensional subalgebras from the optimal system are collected in table~2.